aws/aws-sessionstore-dynamodb-ruby/README.md

 ### Configuration Options

-The following options are available to be set in `AWS::DynamoDB::SessionStore::Configuration`, which is used by the `RackMiddleware` class.
+The following options are available to be set in `AWS::SessionStore::DynamoDB::Configuration`, which is used by the `RackMiddleware` class.
 These options can be set in the YAML configuration file in a Rails application, directly by Ruby code, or environment variables.